brendanmetzger/bloc/README.md

 ## Some conventions.

-Part of my motivation in creating this framework is to avoid any/all dependencies and to create an very small and comprehensible system without any superfluity of features.
-In an effort to make code elegant enough to just read, I'm avoiding boilerplate docblocks and configuration.
+Part of my motivation in creating this framework is to avoid any/all dependencies and to create a small and comprehensible system without any superfluity of features.
+In an effort to make code easy enough to read, I'm avoiding boilerplate docblocks.
 Keeping inheritance and interfaces as modest as possible to avoid scavenger hunts to find where simple variable is coming from and why it magically has some property that you have no idea how it came into being.
 So a few moments of careful study should do the trick.
 With that, here are some of my idiosyncratic conventions:

 - Anything particular, novel, or in any way configured will have to - nay, SHOULD BE - done in a model or controller.
-- a method starting with *rig* as in `rigThisThing` will always be returning a new instance of some object.
-Unlike a factory method, it will always provide you with the exact same object type back, but perhaps configured differently due to method arguments or environmental variables. **If you see a `$variable = $obj->rigMe();` the $variable will be an object!**

 ## Templates

 #### Goals
 - eliminate ugly looping structure
 - eliminate conditions
-- enforce perfect structure (with nicely formatted output as some icing)
+- enforce perfect structure (with nicely formatted output as a byproduct)
 - absolutely no logic in the view files
 - recursive (partials insert partials) with no additional flags or programming needed.

-Still under development, but they templates are 100% HTML (really XML) and data is supplied via simple tagging with `[@var]`.
+Still under development, but so far, templates are 100% valid markup and data is supplied via simple tagging with `[@var]`.

 ### Syntax
-- the entire node must start with `[` and end with `]` and somewhere inside must contain an alphanumeric key bounded by the `@` symbol and a whitespace character.
+- the entire node must start with `[` and end with `]` and somewhere inside must contain an alphanumeric key bounded by preceded with the `@` symbol.
 Remember, an attribute is a node as well, so same rules apply.
 - if the key does not exist the entire node will be deleted - this is a good thing, as it allows you to avoid the most common bastardization of separating logic from the view, which is peppering your template with conditions to show/hide things based on your data.
 - if you don't want to delete a node because you *might* have data (input example below), make sure your data has that key, but make the value `null`
 - While Element or Attribute nodes must begin and end with `[` and `]` respectively, the @key can be anywhere.
 This allows you to not do extra data parsing (also handy in loops as you will see).